The biggest threat to your data may not come from external hackers. Find out how to guard against intentional or accidental internal cyber breaches.

 employee mistakes, making it the current top cause of most data breaches.

-when employees bypass existing security measures, such as when they're Web surfing or downloading email or other files.
-If the federal government can't protect itself against data leaks, how can small-business owners expect to adequately protect their business
+of breaches happen when employees bypass existing security measures, such as when they're Web surfing or downloading email or other files.
+If the federal government can't protect itself against data leaks, how can small-business owners expect to adequately

 Cracking The Code